 Manufacturers and sellers have a responsibility to ensure that their products are safe for use by consumers.
-If you have been injured by a defective product, call (888) 607-8690 to speak to the Bethesda product liability lawyer at Malloy Law Offices, LLC in Bethesda, MD today.
+Defective and dangerous products cause thousands of injuries to consumers every year in the United States.
+If you have been injured by a defective product, contact a personal injury lawyer today.
 You may have a product liability claim for compensation.

 Product liability is the legal liability that a product manufacturer or seller incurs for producing or selling a defective product.
 Under product liability laws, manufacturers and sellers may be held accountable for placing faulty products into the hands of consumers.

-Defective and dangerous products cause thousands of injuries to consumers every year in the U.S. Examples of defective products that may cause injury include:
+Examples of defective products that may cause injury include:

 According to the law, a product may be considered defective in one of three ways:

-Strict liability is most commonly applied to product liability.
+There are two kinds of product liability a person could sue for.
+Strict liability is the most common, and the most easily applied type.
 Through strict liability the focus is on the product itself.
-This takes away the possible defense strategy of contributory negligence, which under the law means that if the plaintiff was even one percent liable for their injury, they would be completely barred from recovery.
-Instead, with the focus being on the product and determining whether it can be deemed defective, the plaintiff is less likely to be barred from recovery and can pursue damages related to their injury.
+This voids the defense strategy of contributory negligence.
+This means that if the plaintiff was even one percent liable for their injury, they would be completely barred from recovery.
+Instead the focus is on the product and determining whether it can be deemed defective.
+The plaintiff is therefore less likely to be barred from pursuing damages related to their injury.

+Negligence is more difficult to prove, and thus less commonly used in product liability cases.
 When referring to a product liability case, negligence may include negligent design or manufacture of a product, the failure to warn of dangerous qualities, or even failure to provide adequate instructions for safe usage.
-If the product is determined to be obviously defective or damaged in some way, however, there is no cause of action as it is assumed that the plaintiff should have seen or otherwise been aware of the defect, yet they proceeded to use it anyway.
-If a client is to pursue a negligence product liability claim, they must prove the five following criteria:
+If the product is determined to be obviously defective or damaged in some way, however, it is assumed that the plaintiff should have seen or otherwise been aware of the defect, yet they proceeded to use it anyway.
+If a client is to pursue a negligence claim, they must prove the five following criteria: